Twelve Ways to Improve Your Estimating Accuracy (Part 2)

 6. Document caveats, constraints, and assumptions in your estimate.

-Especially if the project circumstances appear extremely dynamic or unpredictable, estimating the “unknown unknowns” can be particularly challenging.
+Especially when the project circumstances appear extremely dynamic or unpredictable, estimating the "unknown unknowns" can be particularly challenging.

 My tips for using "triangulation" estimating, which involves at least three methods to converge on a set of numbers (in Part 1 of this series), wouldn't necessarily account for substantial unknowns, such as when project requirements are extremely vague, unstable, or poorly defined.
 You would need some kind of an "unknown unknown multiplier" to account for it all, which could be difficult to determine.
 Or, you could spend more time in the analysis phase researching or deriving better information.

-When little time exists for analysis and estimating, however, collecting enough data may prove to be daunting.
-To overcome this disadvantage, you can plan to include caveats, constraints, and assumptions in your estimates to establish boundaries around your calculations.
-For example...
+When little time exists for analysis and estimating, however, collecting enough data may prove challenging.
+To counterbalance this disadvantage, you can plan to include caveats, constraints, and assumptions in your estimate to establish boundaries around your calculations.

-- “Reviews: a) A maximum of three internal review passes is assumed; any further reviews will be considered out of scope. b) All review comments will first be summarized and reconciled by your internal Review Coordinator, and will be returned to us no later than the scheduled due dates. c) Final review comments will be minor and will not introduce any substantial new changes. d) Reviewers and subject matter experts will be available to provide answers to our questions within two business days of our submitting them to you.”
+- "Reviews: a) A maximum of three internal review passes is assumed; any further reviews will be considered out of scope. b) All review comments will be returned to us no later than the scheduled due dates and will be summarized and reconciled by your Review Coordinator. c) Final review comments will be minor and will not introduce any substantial new changes. d) Reviewers and subject matter experts will be available to answer our questions as needed."

-- “Out of scope tasks: If the specifications change after the project starts, out-of-scope activities will be itemized and billed at an hourly rate of $xxx.
-These activities would typically include the additional design, development, review, testing, and other tasks required to perform the out-of-scope work.”
+- "Out of scope tasks: If the specifications change after the project starts, out-of-scope activities will be itemized and billed at an hourly rate of $xxx.
+These tasks would include all additional design, development, review, testing, and administrative activities, for example."